unegma/unegma-legal/lib/legal-docs/terms-unegmaservices.md

 This timestamped Terms & Conditions document, together with the specific Scope of Work for your project, form the entire agreement between you and Unegma.

 If any terms in these Terms and Conditions conflict with those in the Scope of Work, the terms specified in the Scope of Work will take precedence.
-See `section 1. b. ii.` for details.

 These documents outline all the terms, responsibilities, and expectations for our work together.